Your Cart

 Introduction: The Slow Roasting Vow

+The biggest secret in high-quality, stomach-friendly coffee isn't the bean—it’s the process.
 Many coffee companies claim that their beans contain less acid.
 While it is true that the origin of coffee can have a slightly different acid disposition, the difference is so minor, at Mavericks I would not even think of mentioning it.
 From our perspective, having pH 0.1% less acid is hardly a blip on our radar when we are reducing acid by 2.0% pH or an effective 97.3% less acid.
 Plus, we are talking about people's health and recognize that claim at best gives false hope and at worst will run afoul of people's health.

 While other brands might rely on chemical washing or artificial buffering to neutralize acid prior to roast, Mavericks Coffee uses a very patient, time-honored technique: Slow Roasting.
 It's time and temperature - nothing else.
 All coffee roasting is simply time and temperature.
-This isn't just about achieving a darker color; it's a precise chemical strategy to dismantle the compounds that cause discomfort.
+This isn't just about achieving a darker color; it's a precise thermal strategy to dismantle the chemical compounds that cause discomfort.
 It is the core reason our pH scores climb as high as 6.39.
 That is where slow roasting shines.

 I. Roasting Rhythms: Why Time is the Primary Ingredient